Dilant/B2METutorial/src/en/start/basic-operation.md

 ::: tip

-Destination can't be activated in maptest mode.
+Destination can't be activated in test map mode.

 For convenience, you can fetch aids from `Assets → Items → TestMapTools`.